CVE-2023-33759

 CVE-2023-33759 is a critical-severity Improper Restriction of Excessive Authentication Attempts (CWE-307) vulnerability in Splicecom Maximiser Soft Pbx.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked at the 12.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 47% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References